octaspire/core/README.md

 Containers and other utility libraries in standard C99

-To build on Raspberry Pi and Debian system:
+To build on Raspberry Pi, Debian or Ubuntu (16.04 LTS) system:

 ```shell
 sudo apt-get install cmake git